 The key to determining which approach is best comes down to understanding individual customer intent.
 What do they need from you?
 Only by uncovering that intent and factoring it in alongside your business needs can you ensure that both of your goals align in the product recommendations ultimately presented to them.

 For example, if a shopper is about to abandon the cart because the item is too expensive, offering a 15% discount or even recommending a less expensive product might help drive conversions.
-However, if shoppers value personal relationships over low prices, free membership to an exclusive buyers’ group may be even more compelling in this case.
+However, if shoppers value personal relationships over low prices, free membership to an exclusive buyers’ group may be even more compelling.

 The rise of predictive analytics and propensity modeling has made this balancing act far easier for you to achieve.
 They enable you to leverage signals collected during the journey as well as customer sentiment in order to unlock customer intent.
 With this understanding in place, you can then personalize every interaction (like recommendations) in a way that meets customer needs and those of your business.